 Domestic flights and flights to/from Keflavik:

-On slightly longer trips flying on a Dash-8 we serve coffee, tea, juice or water and a cookie.
+On slightly longer trips flying on a Dash-8 we serve coffee and tea.

-A light meal (usually a sandwich and a fruit) will be served on flights to Keflavik.
+A sandwich will be served on flights to Keflavik.

-There will be no serving on shorter flights with helicopters.
+There is no inflight service on shorter flights with helicopters.

 Flights between Greenland and Denmark:

-Passengers on economy class will be served a brunch on flights out of Copenhagen and a hot meal on flights out of Kangerlussuaq and Narsarsuaq.
+Passengers in Economy Class will be served a cold brunch or lunch on flights out of Copenhagen and a cold lunch on flights out of Kangerlussuaq and Narsarsuaq with complimentary soft drinks, beer or wine.

-The request for special meals must be made at least 48 hours before departure and can only be ordered for passengers holding a confirmed reservation.
+A request for special meals must be made at least 30 hours before departure and can only be ordered for passengers holding a confirmed reservation.

-On all flights between Greenland and Denmark we offer a varied programme of entertainment, consisting of films, music, cartoons and music channels.
+On all flights between Greenland and Denmark we offer a wide selection of classic movies and blockbusters as well as Greenlandic music albums on our state-of-the-art entertainment system.

-In-flight magazine SULUK is a great read, attractively presented and written in three languages.
-The magazine covers Greenland, culture, events and much more besides.
-You’ll find SULUK onboard, at the airports or on this page: http://www.airgreenland.com/about/suluk-magazine
+Our in-flight magazine SULUK is a great read, attractively presented and written in three languages.
+The magazine covers Greenland, culture, events and much more.
+You’ll find SULUK on board, in the airports or in our app “Club Timmissa” where a selection of magazines and newspapers are available free of charge.

 Cosmetics, spirits, tobacco, accessories, handicrafts and things for the children are among the items available on our flight between Copenhagen and Greenland.
-We accept Dankort, VISA and Diners.
+We accept most major credit- and debitcards (except AMEX and Diners Club).
+No cash payment possible.

 Customs regulations on entry into Greenland